Published May 5, 2022. Updated Jan 21, 2023.

 Elevate the humble potato and turn it into a bowl of creamy comfort like my easy 4-ingredient potato soup with topping variations.

 Healthy seeds pack a powerful punch with their healthy fat, protein, fiber, micronutrients, and antioxidants.
-My local Aldi carries some of these healthy seeds, including flax and chia seeds.
+My local Aldi carries some of these healthy seeds, including flaxseeds, pumpkin seeds, and chia seeds.

-Chia and flaxseeds have been shown to improve digestion, stabilize blood sugars, and reduce risk of heart disease.
+Chia seeds, pumpkin seeds and flaxseeds have been shown to potentially promote digestive health, stabilize blood sugars, and reduce risk of heart disease.
 Add them to your diet in the following ways.

 - Add to salads